13 Free Marketing Ideas for Contractors

-If you are having trouble find employees, consider hosting a training event and have your staff or a building material supplier get the word out for you.
+If you are having trouble finding employees, consider hosting a training event and invite other industry professionals to attending.
+Then have your staff or a building material supplier get the word out for you.
 By providing an educational opportunity for your staff, you can show off your company culture to everyone attending and maybe end up sparking a relationship with a prospective employee that could take your business to the next level.

 When’s the last time you looked through the Letters to the Editor?
 Or what about guest blogging or freelance articles?
 There are more opportunities than ever to get your position out to the masses.
 You can write a Letter to the Editor about a specific issue or in response to an industry-relevant article.
 By giving your take and tagging it with your company credentials, you’ll find people notice and respect your opinion.
 You can also contribute to industry magazines or online forums.
 In doing so, you’ll be able to show your knowledge, and you’ll educate yourself along the way,